-It’s like if space imagined that it was somehow an object, or a thing.
-Space would still continue to be objectless regardless of the dream it was trapped in.
+It’s as if space imagined that it was somehow an object or a thing.
+Space would still continue to be objectless, regardless of the dream it was trapped in.

-Or if the present moment took itself to the be past or the future, UNQUESTIONABLY.
-The present moment would still always be right here and forever right here, regardless of how it seemed.
+Or if the present moment took itself to be the past or the future, UNQUESTIONABLY.
+The present moment would still always be right here and forever, timelessly right here, regardless of how it seemed.

 Did I once need to use any spiritual terms such as spiritual awakening or enlightenment?

-Disidentification with thought and knowing of the space between thoughts are synonymous with feeling aware presence.
+Disidentification with thought and knowledge of the space between thoughts is synonymous with feeling aware of presence.

 There is the present moment, and then there is presence.
-They are the same but appear differently, because the dream does relatively appear.
+They are one, but appear different because the dream does relatively appear.

 The present moment IS the space in which all appearances happen.
 All memories about the past, all anticipations about the future, all experiences, all perceptions move in and out of the present moment.